athieriot/jexter/README.markdown

 __data/your/file.json__ will be available at __http://localhost:port/data/your/file.json__ as __application/json__

+### Content Negociation

+You can request, via the header value "Content-Type" a specific result format.
+This will order Jexter to look for a specific file extension in your classpath.

+For example:

+__data/your/file.json__ can be available at __http://localhost:port/data/your/file__ if you add in your header __Content-Type = "application/json"__

 ### Dynamic templates

 Ok.
 This is very good but I don't need Spray just for static files!